yuhangear/kaldi-android/ReadMe.md

 ![Alt text](https://github.com/yuhangear/kaldi-android/blob/main/img/4.png)

+4. We also need an Android phone (virtual machine performance is low).
+Enable developer options on the phone, and enable USB debugging options.
+When you're ready, connect your phone to your computer.

-5.Compile and run
+5. Compile and run

 ![Alt text](https://github.com/yuhangear/kaldi-android/blob/main/img/5.png)

-6.Click install on your phone and the demo will run
+6. Click install on your phone and the demo will run.(./video/demo.mp4)

 ![Alt text](https://github.com/yuhangear/kaldi-android/blob/main/img/6.png)